 • Coronary heart disease: When plaque builds up on the arteries that deliver blood to the heart, it causes the arteries to become narrower.
 This can lead to a range of symptoms that include chest pain, weakness, light-headedness, shortness of breath, or cold sweats, among others.

 • Heart failure: A progressive condition in which the heart can not pump enough blood to keep the body healthy and is failing.
+As a result, organs and tissues may not receive the oxygen and nutrients they need, leading to symptoms such as swelling, fatigue, and shortness of breath.

 • Heart infections: Heart infections can lead to heart inflammation, damage to the heart’s inner lining, damage to the valves, damage to the membranes, or damage to the heart muscle itself.